Section I: Introduction

 In this case we used a CCI of 50 periods: CCI(50).
 We need to remember that overbought and oversold conditions should only be applied in direction of the trend (when the market is trending.)
 For instance, we could use an EMA to determine the trend, if the market is in an uptrend, then we only take the oversold signals and vice versa.
 Also, remember the overbought and oversold signals are triggered when the market goes back to the neutral territory (between -100 and +100 in the CCI).

-- Extreme levels.
+Usage No 2 - Extreme levels.
 This signal was the main purpose of Lambert’s CCI, as explained before, the CCI stays in neutral territory (+/-100) 80% of the time so eventual breaks of these levels could indicate a strong move in the same direction.
 A move above +100 is a buy signal and a move below -100 is a short signal.

 [Chart 12]